 How Do Electric Fireplaces Work?

-How Do Electric Fireplaces Generate Heat?
+How Do Electric Fireplaces Produce Heat?

-How do Electric Fireplaces Produce a Flame Effect?
+How Do Electric Fireplaces Produce a Flame Effect?

 Do Electric Fireplaces Use a Lot of Energy?